 Apply the filters at the top of the table to target your analysis:

-Best Performing surfaces the pages that had the most monthly pageviews during each month of the analyzed time period.
+Note: Using the Best Performing filter will surface the pages that had the most monthly pageviews during each month of the analyzed time period.

-Change: The % change of share, month over month.
+• Change: The percentage change of total visits to the page, month over month.

 Q: Does Popular Pages include Desktop and Mobile web data?